Chemistry and Chemical Biology

 Regular seminars are held by most faculty members for their research groups.
 The exchange of views, the solution of problems, and the discussion of recent developments have made this setting an important component of the graduate program.
 Colloquia in special fields of chemistry and frequent lectures by visiting chemists are continual catalysts for creative research.
 Considerable opportunity exists for interaction with other departments and groups inside Harvard University, at MIT, and at other research centers in the Boston area.

-Departmental research facilities are located in six buildings on the historic main Harvard campus: Mallinckrodt, Conant, Converse, Naito, Bauer, and the Mallinckrodt/Hoffman “Link.”
-These laboratories are adjacent to the Departments of Stem Cell and Regnerative Biology, Molecular and Cellular Biology, Organismic and Evolutionary Biology, Physics, Earth and Planetary Sciences, the Centers for Systems Biology and Brain Science, and the School of Engineering and Applied Sciences.
+Departmental research facilities are located in six buildings on the historic main Harvard campus: Mallinckrodt, Conant, Converse, Naito, Bauer, and the Mallinckrodt/Hoffman "Link."
+These laboratories are adjacent to the Departments of Stem Cell and Regenerative Biology, Molecular and Cellular Biology, Organismic and Evolutionary Biology, Physics, Earth and Planetary Sciences, the Centers for Systems Biology and Brain Science, and the School of Engineering and Applied Sciences.
 Also nearby is the Science Center, housing Mathematics, Statistics, and History of Science, but devoted primarily to undergraduate teaching facilities.
-In addition to the faculty research labs, the Chemistry and Chemical Biology complex contains facilities for analytical instrumentation (NMR, X-ray Crystallography, X-ray Diffractometry), a library, and computer workstations for molecular modeling and chemical information retrieval.
-A machine shop, electronics shop, and facilities for mass spectrometry, protein structure determination, materials synthesis, nanofabrication, and imaging are available in adjacent departments.
-Nearly all CCB faculty are affiliated with multiple cross-departmental programs and research centers at Harvard..
+In addition to the faculty research labs, the Chemistry and Chemical Biology complex contains facilities for analytical instrumentation (NMR, Mass Spectrometry, X-ray Crystallography, X-ray Diffractometry), a library, and computer workstations for molecular modeling and chemical information retrieval.
+A machine shop, electronics shop, and facilities for protein structure determination, materials synthesis, nanofabrication, and imaging are available in adjacent laboratories.
+Nearly all CCB faculty are affiliated with multiple cross-departmental programs and research centers at Harvard.